ryan-utopia/ryan-utopia.github.io/_pages/about.md

 ## Projects

+- **The generation of 3DGS scenarios for autonomous roadways based on Bird’s Eye View (BEV)** (2024.04 - Present)
+  - Currently, I am co-responsible for the code development for incremental Gaussian generation.
 - **Semi-Synchronous Hierarchies and Credibility Management for Robust Federated Learning** (Nov 2023 - Present)
   - Design an efficient and secure semi-synchronous aggregation algorithm in the HFL framework.
 Now doing possible various attempts to optimize the training process in the HFL framework.
 The [paper](http://ryan-utopia.com/files/paper_semi_fl.pdf) was submmited to NeurIPS 2024.
 - **Fed-Credit: Robust Federated Learning with Credibility Management** (Mar 2023 - Dec 2023)